Triceps Brachi

 There is also attachments to the glenohumeral capsule.

-Figure 5: Left Scapula (Anterior view)
+Figure 5: Left Scapula (Anterior view)2

 Insertion

-Olecranon process of Ulna
+Olecranon process of Ulna6

 Innervation

-Radial N. (C6, C7, C8)
+Radial N. (C6, C7, C8)6

 Action

-• Elbow: Extension
+• Elbow: Extension6

-• Shoulder: Extension, Assists in Adduction
+• Shoulder: Extension, Assists in Adduction6

 Adductor force couple

-The triceps brachii long head and latissimus dorsi form a “force adductor couple”.
-The adduction and extension moment created by the latissimus dorsi results in inferior displacement of the humeral head, the triceps long head contracts and its abductive component counteracts the latissimus dorsi creating a superior glide.
+The triceps brachii long head and latissimus dorsi form a “force adductor couple”7.
+The adduction and extension moment created by the latissimus dorsi results in inferior displacement of the humeral head, the triceps long head contracts and its abductive component counteracts the latissimus dorsi creating a superior glide7.
 This results in no net vertical translation of the humeral head and keeping its optimal position in the glenoid.

 Thus although the triceps long head has an “abductive” component, we consider it to function as an “adductive assist.”